Ba5ik7/workshop-reactive-data-streams/README.md

 **Explain:** Here, we're converting a string into an observable.
 The `tap` operator is used for debugging purposes, allowing you to perform side effects without affecting the stream.
 You can also use the `toArray` operator to collect all the emitted values into an array, and the `map` operator to transform the array into a single string.

+**Ask Copilot:** Hello, I'm exploring different opterators with RxJS reactive library.
+Can you please expain to me the `audit` opterator in a way that a Pokémon catcher would understand?

 **Explain:** We can see that adding an `async` pipe to the template will automatically subscribe to the observable and display the emitted value.
 However, this can be problematic if you have multiple `async` pipes in the same template, as each pipe will subscribe to the observable independently, potentially causing multiple subscriptions and performance issues.

 **Explain:** The `async` pipe is a powerful tool, but it's important to use it judiciously and be aware of its behavior to avoid potential pitfalls.
 Like if the value is `0` of `false`.
 In this case the value will never show.